The Differences Between Dentures & Dental Implants

 - Are more cost-effective than dental implants

 - Offer more immediate results than dental implants

 Come Visit Us

 At TLC Dental, we offer a complete range of dental services including the fitting of dentures and insertion of dental implants.
-We have clinics across Western Australia, including Chisham Avenue, Mandurah North, Meadow Springs, and Winthrop.
+We have clinics across Western Australia, including Chisham Avenue, Mandurah North and Winthrop.